Instagram: July 2022 updates

 In July 2022, Instagram announced a set of updates which immediately received widespread backlash from its userbase.
 The changes included a feed more focused on Instagram's content algorithms, full-screen photo and video posts, and changing the format of all of its videos to Reels.
 The primary criticisms for these updates was that Instagram was more like TikTok than photo sharing.
 The backlash originated from an Instagram post and Change.org petition created by photographer Tati Bruening (under the username @illumitati) on July 23, 2022, featuring the statement "Make Instagram Instagram again. (stop trying to be TikTok; i just want to see cute photos of my friends.)
 Sincerely, everyone.".
 The post and petition gained mainstream attention after influencers Kylie Jenner and Kim Kardashian reposted the Instagram post; subsequently, the original post gained over 2 million likes on Instagram and over 275,000 signatures on Change.org.
 Instagram walked back the update on July 28, with Meta saying "We recognize that changes to the app can be an adjustment, and while we believe that Instagram needs to evolve as the world changes, we want to take the time to make sure we get this right."
 Despite repeated attempts by Meta to shape Instagram to appear and operate more like TikTok, user engagement continued to lag far behind its rival as of 2022.

 Propaganda usage

 Instagram has been used for propaganda purposes by a variety of different countries for different reasons.
 The reasons can be for domestic promotion of certain goals or foreign policy objectives.
 During the 2022 Russian invasion of Ukraine Instagram was used for propaganda purposes.

+Wrongful account bans

+Starting in 2025 and continuing into 2026, a large wave of users have been complaining of erroneous account bans, specifically for the reason of "child sexual abuse".
+This may be due to Meta's "AI-powered" moderation system, which lacks a proper human appeal process.
+Users have complained of "extreme stress" as a result of these bans, with some businesses losing income due to the lockout of their social media accounts.
+BBC News reached out to Meta, who declined to comment.
+Some users have tried to reach out to Meta through their Meta Verified program, which advertised customer support, but TechCrunch has reported that the customer service is "dismissive" and "unhelpful".

+In South Korea, the National Assembly's Science, ICT, Broadcasting and Communications Committee organized a private meeting with Meta Korea due to continued erroneous bans, with an attorney noting that due to South Korea's Telecommunications Business act, Meta has to show cause for any service suspension for it to be justified.